sizovs/boring-stack/README.md

 # Web analytics
 For web analytics I use self-hosted https://plausible.io, but https://goaccess.io is also a great option because it can run on the same server (and it's not subject to ad-blocking).

+# TODOS
+[ ] Backup to R2 instead of Hetzner.
+Otherwise, how do you restore the data when Hetzner is down? :-)